Please update your browser.

 “Being a Latina, being in a male-dominated industry, I’m not afraid,” she says.
 Martinez has been a successful business owner for a decade, despite taking that initial leap of faith in the summer of 2009— in the midst of the financial crisis.
 While Martinez always planned on launching her own business, her circumstances at the time demanded a steady resolve.
 She was laid off from her job and subsequently launched her business venture that same year.

 Martinez founded HD Waste & Recycling in Dallas, TX with just two used trucks and six containers.
 She had 20 years of industry experience but in order to grow her business, she needed a bank that believed in her business model and would loan her the capital necessary to grow.
 She says she was very protective of her finances, initially only working with cash.
-Eventually, in 2012, she began working with a local analyst, Louis, at JPMorgan Chase.
-“I consider Chase to be business partners, thanks to Louis,” she says.
+Eventually, in 2012, she began working with a local analyst, Luis, at JPMorgan Chase.
+“I consider Chase to be business partners, thanks to Luis,” she says.
 In time, Martinez was able to secure a loan to finance the equipment she needed to expand her fleet and grow the business to serve the entire Dallas-Fort Worth area.

 Martinez and HD Waste & Recycling represent just a sliver of the hundreds of small businesses and striving entrepreneurs that JPMorgan Chase has been committed to supporting in Dallas-Fort Worth for nearly a century.